Divorce Committed to Protecting Your Interests

 Do You Need a Lawyer to File for Divorce in California?

-• You can focus on your life and emotions - the divorce proceedings can become long and complex; we take that burden off your shoulders so you can process the events happening around you.
+• You can focus on your life and emotions: Divorce proceedings can become long and complex; we take that burden off your shoulders so you can process the events happening around you.

-• You can rely on us - the outcome of your divorce can leave lifelong implications; having an attorney prioritize your best interests while steering you down the right path is critical to your case.
+• You can rely on us: The outcome of your divorce can have lifelong implications; having an attorney prioritize your best interests while steering you down the right path is critical to your case.

-• Children - If you and your divorcing spouse had children together, your visitation or custody rights make be at risk.
-We tailor a plan to meet your needs so that your parenting agreement isn't in jeopardy.
+• Children's well-being: If you and your divorcing spouse have children together, your visitation or custody rights may be at risk.
+We tailor a plan to meet your needs so that your parenting agreement is not in jeopardy.

-What Makes Our Divorce Law Firm Qualified to Help You?
+What Makes Our LA Divorce Law Firm Qualified to Help You?

 Representing clients throughout the area, one of our lead lawyers is a board-certified family law specialist.
 Our firm handles all aspects of divorces in California, including legal separation and dissolution of marriage, property settlements, child custody and visitation arrangements, as well as child support and spousal support issues.